StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/RDS.md

 Using endpoints you can map each connection to the appropriate instance or group of instances based on your use case.

 The custom endpoint provides load-balanced database connections based on criteria other than the read-only or read-write capability of the DB instances.

+A *reader endpoint* for an Aurora DB cluster provides load-balancing support for read-only connections to the DB cluster.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
+It also helps the cluster to scale the capacity to handle simultaneous `SELECT` queries, proportional to the number of Aurora Replicas in the cluster.
+Each Aurora DB cluster has one reader endpoint.

+If the cluster contains one or more Aurora Replicas, the reader endpoing load-balances each connection request among the Aurora Replicas.
+In that case, you can only perform read-only statements such as `SELECT` in that session.
+If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary isntance.
+In that case, you can perform write operations through the endpoint.

+#### Read Replicas

+Amazon RDS Read Replicas provide enhanced performance and durability for database (DB) instances.
+This feature makes it easy to eastically scel out beyond the capacity constraints of a single DB instance for read-heavy database workloads.

+You can create one or more replicas of a given source DB instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
+Read replicase can also be promoted when needed to become standalone DB instances.
+Read replicas are available in Amazon RDS for MySQL, MariaDB, Oracle and PostgreSQL, as well as Amazon Aurora.

+Read replicas provide elasticity to your Amazon RDS database and improves performance of the primary database by taking workload from it.